 10 – Solar Lighting

-Although most dog parks can only be used during the day, there are instances where it is appropriate for the park to be made available during evening hours.
-In this case, solar lighting should be considered.
+Although most dog parks can only be used during the day, there are instances where it is appropriate for the park to be available during evening hours.
+In this case, solar lighting is a great option.

-Designing a beautiful dog park that will be enjoyed by both dogs and their owners is about being creative and giving some thought to the needed elements keeping in mind play and safety.
+Designing a beautiful dog park that will be enjoyed by both dogs and their owners is about being creative and giving some thought to the needed elements.
+Always keep in mind play and safety.
 And a final thought, although not a necessity, the traditional red fire hydrant that typifies a fun dog park is always a great addition to any dog park!